davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 ### Criteria for starting the journey - from the dashboard

-Funding applications now have a status and award type enumerator that is set through the `FundingApplicationContext`, as well as, when the large PTS legal agreements are submitted.
+Funding applications now has a `status` enumerator stored, which is checked by the context to ensure that only application with a status of `payment_can_start` can enter a payment route.
+This status ise set by the `task_controller` when a funding application has completed all legal agreement journeys.

+ An `award type` enumerator is also present that is set through the `FundingApplicationContext` and `LegalAgreementsContext` when a valid application is found, or, at the start and end of all application legal agreement journeys - ensuring all application types are set and locked in, regardless of app type specific flows.

-This locks the application into a specific award type that can then be later referenced.
-This safeguards applications against changing journey paths if there is a grant amount increase/decrease during sensitive legal agreement and payment journeys.
+This award type lock and status fix the application into the specific journey flow intended for the application type.
+This safeguards applications against changing journey flows if there is a grant amount increase/decrease during sensitive legal agreement and payment journeys.

 Funding Frontend checks that:

 #### Medium:

 - If the application is between 100k-200k (Medium 2) award type,
-- and the legal agreement for the application is in place
+- and the legal agreement for the application is in place in SF, as marked by the `Legal_agreement_in_place__c` checkbox.

 If these criteria are met then the project appears in the awarded section of the dashboard in Funding Frontend and the project title shows as a link that can be clicked on to start the journey.

 #### Large:

+- The FFE account email matches that used by the Salesforce User and Contact against the application.
 - The application is either a large delivery or large development award type,
 - permission to start has been submitted.
 - and the legal agreement for the given application is in-place in Salesforce (the PTS form is at the completed stage)